VysotskiVadim/VysotskiVadim.blog/_posts/2021-04-29-story-counting-historical-data.markdown

 #### Step 1
 Build a cumulative flow diagram to predict the release date.
 The X-axis is time, the Y-axis is stories count.
-Every day put two points: created and closed stories count.
+Put two points every day: one for created and one for closed stories count.

 {% include image.html src="story-counting-diagram-explanation" alt="cumulative flow diagram of created and closed stories" %}